HL7/fhir-shc-vaccination-ig/input/pagecontent/StructureDefinition-vaccine-credential-immunization-intro.md

 #### Identifying vaccines

-Implementers SHALL use the [VaccineCredentialVaccineValueSet] to identify vaccinations if a suitable code is available in that value set.
+Implementers SHALL use the [VaccinationCredentialVaccineValueSet] to identify vaccinations if a suitable code is available in that value set.
 An extensible binding is used in this profile to provide flexibility ONLY if real-world circumstances require the use of a code outside this value set.
-The [data minimization version of this profile][VaccineCredentialImmunizationDM] uses a required binding to reflect these conformance criteria.
+The [data minimization version of this profile][VaccinationCredentialImmunizationDM] uses a required binding to reflect these conformance criteria.

 #### Conformance for `status` and `statusReason`